sungyuhuan/bp-openvino-myriadx-rpi/README.md

 		```
 		raspistill -d
 		```
-		you should see a captured video for seconds
+		- if it's setup correctly, you will see a captured video for seconds
-	- you can also get video frame from opencv
+	- now, you can get video frames from opencv
 		```
 		capture = cv.VideoCapture(0)
 		ret, frame = capture.read()